Kaypro: Hardware

 The Kaypro II has a 2.5 MHz Zilog Z80 microprocessor; 64 KB of RAM; two single-sided 191 KB 5¼-inch floppy disk drives (named A: and B:); and an 80-column, green monochrome, 9" CRT that was praised for its size and clarity (in comparison, the Osborne 1 had a 5" display).

 Early in the Kaypro's life, there was a legal dispute with the owner of the Big Board computer, who charged that the Kaypro II main circuit board was an unlicensed copy or clone.

 The outer case is constructed of painted aluminum.
 The computer features a large detachable keyboard unit that covers the screen and disk drives when stowed.
 The computer could fit into an airline overhead rack.
 This and other Kaypro computers (except for the Kaypro 2000) run off regular AC mains power and are not equipped with a battery.
+The Kaypro II was a usable and (at the time) powerful computer for home or office, even though the painted metal case made it look more like a rugged laboratory instrument than an office machine.
+It enjoyed a reputation for durability.

 The Kaypro IV and later the Kaypro 4 have two double-sided disks.
 The Kaypro 4 was released in 1984, and was usually referred to as Kaypro 4 '84, as opposed to the Kaypro IV, released one year earlier and referred to as Kaypro IV '83.
 The Kaypro IV uses different screen addresses than the Kaypro II, meaning software has to be specific to the model.